WillHaack/mustardjs/README.md

 # Readme

-This library allows anyone to easily place a menu in any web page simply by including `script/menu.js`.
+This library allows anyone to easily place a menu in any web page simply by including `script/menu.js` or `script/menu.min.js`.
 This menu will be placed in an empty `<div>` that has the id `ordrinMenu`.
 The provided file `style/main.css` gives default styling for the menu.
 For example, the following HTML would create a page with just the menu with default styling if `{{{menu}}}` is replaced with a menu array as detailed in the **Input Data** section:
 ```html
 <!Doctype html>
 <html>